-Formulate panel questions.
+Formulate panel questions based on the Workshop theme and expertise of the panelists.
 Submit three to four questions directly to session panelists by the date requested.

 Keep the session on time and on track.
 Student volunteers at the Workshop will help with timekeeping, but moderators should be prepared to politely encourage panelists and audience members to keep their remarks brief and focused to allow maximum participation from the widest range of persons possible.

 Introduce the panel topic and panelists.
 Facilitate panelist remarks in response to guiding questions.
 Ensure the question and comment period runs smoothly, allowing for open remarks from participants and for as many questions to be asked and addressed as possible.